Simy and Obi make losing debut for Salernitana against Bologna

 A few minutes later, Senegal's Mamadou Coulibaly grabbed his first Serie A goal to restore the visitors' lead in the 70th minute but it was cancelled again by Marko Arnautovic in the 74th minute.

-It did not take long as De Silvestri grabbed his second goal in the 77th minute which sealed maximum points for Bologna.
+It did not take long for De Silvestri to grab his second goal in the 77th minute which sealed maximum points for Bologna.

 Bologna had Gambia striker Musa Barrow as the only African player in action while Senegal's Ibrahima Mbaye and Nigeria's Kingsley Michael were unused substitutes.